Week 34: Mint

 If you choose to use the dried version, aim to use organically grown mint to be assured it has not been irradiated.

 Fresh mint will keep stored in the refrigerator for several days.
 Carefully wrap the leaves in a damp paper towel and place them inside a loosely closed plastic bag.

+It's still summer!
 Enjoy this wonderful minty watermelon-cucumber salad from Taste of Home.